rails/rails/guides/source/4_2_release_notes.md

 to their respective adapters.
 Active Job comes pre-configured with an inline runner that executes jobs right away.

-Building on top of Active Job, Action Mailer now comes with a `deliver_later` method that sends the email asynchronously via a job in a queue, so it doesn't block the controller or model.

-The new [Global ID](https://github.com/rails/globalid) library makes it easy to pass Active Record objects to jobs.
-The library stores a global URI that uniquely represents the model without serializing its state.
-This means you no longer have to manually pack and unpack your Active Records by passing ids.
-Just give the job the Active Record object, its global ID will be stored, and then the object transparently loaded for you from it.
+Jobs often need to take Active Record objects as arguments, but we can't pass fully-marshaled Ruby objects through many queueing systems.
+Active Job passes object references as URIs (uniform resource identifiers) instead of marshaling the object itself.
+The new [Global ID](https://github.com/rails/globalid) library builds URIs and looks up the objects they reference.
+Passing Active Record objects as job arguments "just works:" Active Job passes a reference to the object, then looks up the object from its reference.

 See the [Active Job Basics](active_job_basics.html) guide for more information.

+### Asynchronous Mails

+Building on top of Active Job, Action Mailer now comes with a `deliver_later` method that sends emails via the queue, so it doesn't block the controller or model if the queue is asynchronous (the default inline queue blocks).

+Sending emails right away is still possible with `deliver_now`.

 ### Adequate Record